nemosminer/NemosMiner/README.md

       Press key e in the window to show/hide earnings Will toggle display at next refresh

-   New version notification

-      NPlusMiner will notify new version availability
 *****

  This is a free project feel free to donate be much appreciated: